Guide written by:

 Sebastian, self-taught DIY-er, Exeter

-Gazebos are perfect for creating a chill out zone for sheltering from the rain or sun.
-Whether installed on a terrace, used to protect a plancha grill or even to grow roses, gazebos provide the ideal roof for your outdoor space!
-Read on for our guide to finding the right gazebo for your garden.
+Gazebos are perfect for creating a chill-out zone on the deck or in the garden.
+Whether you're sheltering from the rain or sun, gazebos provide a stylish refuge and can even be used to protect a plancha grill or provide a framework for climbing roses.
+Read on to find the right gazebo for your garden.

 - Lean-to or freestanding